 Must be 15 years or older to volunteer for work groups

 Volunteer at least 50 hours per year

 Provide current proof of a negative TB test

 Pay a one-time $50 volunteer fee (paid after orientation).
 The fee covers materials, training, name tag, and volunteer polo.

 **Please Note: You must complete the Volunteer Application and background check before you may register for orientation.

 All new volunteers are required to attend orientation.
-Orientation is a great way for volunteers to learn more about what a Zoo volunteer does, what to expect from our program, and learn about the opportunities available to volunteers all year round.
+Orientation is a great way for applicants to learn more about what a Zoo volunteer does, the onboarding process, opportunities available, and ask questions.

 LOOKING FOR TEEN VOLUNTEER OPPORTUNITIES?

 We call our teen volunteers Zoo Krewe.
 Click here to learn about this exciting group and volunteer opportunities for teens.